githubrsys/startingWithTYPO3/README.md

 ## Good to have

-* A fully qualified IDE -> see [Tools](#user-content-tools) section
+* A fully qualified IDE -> see section [Tools](#user-content-tools)
+* If not an IDE then at least a cool text-editor -> see section [Tools](#user-content-tools)
 * Get familar with git and it's usage.
 Versioncontrol of your code is a big help in any case at any stage
 * I recommend you to write **ALWAYS ANY** code in your own providerextension -> See section [extensions](#user-content-extensions) -> ext:builder

 ## Getting into it

 1. If you know nothing http://docs.typo3.org/typo3cms/GettingStartedTutorial
 2. Know the principles of extensions in [general](http://typo3.org/extensions/what-are-extensions/) and in [detail](http://docs.typo3.org/typo3cms/CoreApiReference/ExtensionArchitecture/Index.html)
-2. Know where to find documentations -> see section [Documentations](#user-content-documentations)
+3. Know where to find documentations -> see section [Documentations](#user-content-documentations)
-2. Know how to get help -> see section [Help Resources](#user-content-help-resources) and [Howto ask](#user-content-howto-ask)
+4. Know how to get help -> see section [Help Resources](#user-content-help-resources) and [Howto ask](#user-content-howto-ask) the right way
-3. Build your environment
+5. Build your environment
     * Webserver -> see section [Other resources](#user-content-other-resources)
     * DB Server -> see section [Other resources](#user-content-other-resources)
     * IDE -> see section [Tools](#user-content-tools) IDE Editor
-4. Get familar with git and github.
-It's a versioning system and let's you dive into coderevisions with ease
+6. Get familar with git and [github](http://github.com) [definition](http://wikipedia.org/wiki/GitHub) and [gist](http://gist.github.com) [definition](http://en.wikipedia.org/wiki/GitHub#Gist)
-5. Providerextension - I recommend you to write **ALWAYS ANY** code in such a -> See section [extensions](#user-content-extensions) -> ext:builder
+7. Providerextension - I recommend you to write **ALWAYS ANY** code in such a -> See section [extensions](#user-content-extensions) -> ext:builder
-4. Start fiddeling around with TYPOSCRIPT and FLUID
+8. Start fiddeling around with TYPOSCRIPT and FLUID
-5. If you come to the point of markers mentioned anywhere - read it but don´t use it.
+9. If you come to the point of markers mentioned anywhere - read it but don´t use it.
 Go to FLUID
-6. If you install extensions from [TER](http://typo3.org/extensions/repository/), try to use extbase versions as often as possible.
+10. If you install extensions from [TER](http://typo3.org/extensions/repository/), try to use extbase versions as often as possible.
 Determinable as a rule of thumb: If extension has compatibility prior to 6.x TYPO3 Versions the possiblity is quite high that it does not rely on extbase.
-7. You should always know what has happended in the last versions of the cms to avoid issues with outdated documentations http://typo3.org/download/release-notes/whats-new/
+11. You should always know what has happended in the last versions of the cms to avoid issues with outdated documentations http://typo3.org/download/release-notes/whats-new/
-8. You should always know what has happened in the last versions of extensions that you use.
+12. You should always know what has happened in the last versions of extensions that you use.
 Several locations do give advice. [git/forge/TER/individual location] -> Depends on the extension, just find out.

 * This is what you need as bookmark for TYPOSCRIPT in any case
    * http://docs.typo3.org/typo3cms/TyposcriptSyntaxReference/singlehtml/